 Ordinary partnership

-The ordinary partnership is the basic type of partnership.
+The ordinary business and partnership is the basic type of partnership.
 In this partnership, there is no legal existence distinct from the partners.

 Let’s assume that two partners are doing a business.
 If one of the partners resigns, goes bankrupt or dies, the business will continue by dissolving the partnership.